What is your request? Quickly find the information you are looking for. ↓

 §§§

-Now how much money do I really need?
+Now, how much money do I really need?

 Well, the law does not answer this question.
-Let us think practically, you have to have funds to open and run your business and funds for your private livelihood for one year.
-If you want numbers, I can hardly give you any.
+Let us think practically, you have to have funds to open and run your business, as well as funds for your private livelihood for one year.
+If you want numbers, we can hardly give you any.
 The amount of money for your line of business (= “investment capital”) depends on your setup (personal vs. corporate).
 Your private livelihood depends on your marital status and whether you have children.
+As an individual, you can consider roughly 1100€/month.
 Immigration expects that you bring the financing for the first year – for business as well as private.

 §§